FAQs

 90+ Earned Hours = Senior

-The most common holds students ask us about are the Freshman Advisement (A6), Department Transfer (A7), Probation and Suspension Holds (PR/AH), Academic Foci (AF), admissions, and balance holds.
-The OSS does not process or have access to transfer, suspension, balance, or admissions holds.
-We can only add, temporarily suspend, or remove the A6 and PR holds.
+The most common holds students ask us about are the Freshman Advisement (A6), Department Transfer (A7), Probation and Suspension Holds (PR/AH), admissions, and balance holds.
+The OSS does not process or have access to the following holds: transfer, suspension, balance, or admissions.
+We can temporarily suspend or remove the A6 hold only.
 All other holds are processed by other appropriate offices.

 Advisors register first-time freshmen for their first term only.
-This means, the A6 hold will not be lifted if you are entering in the fall.
-It will be lifted to allow you to self-register for the spring 2024 term after completing fall advising requirements.
+This means the A6 hold will not be lifted during your first term.
+It will be lifted to allow you to self-register for the second term after completing advising requirements.

 To view holds: